 Outside of work Beth is a parent, cat herder (both literally and figuratively), and general admirer of bikes, food, visual arts and crafts, parks, naps, and all things small and fiddly.

 I was first introduced to UX as a web designer, where part of my role was supporting user testing.
 In each step of my career journey that followed - including during a tangent into Urban Planning - my internal monologue included "Who uses this?
 What do they want?
 How do we find out?
 How can we get there?"
 Holding on to those questions brought me back to UX and digital accessibility.

 Making it easier for people to connect with services.

 I'm a mediator.
-I enjoy listening, drawing out people's underlying interests, and finding creative solutions.
+I enjoy listening, drawing out people's underlying interests, and helping to find creative solutions.

-Yayoi Kusama, William Ketridge, Theaster Gates, Brian Jungen, George Rodriguez
+Yayoi Kusama, William Ketridge, Theaster Gates, Brian Jungen, and George Rodriguez.

 Alternative universe career(s)